gremerritt/neural-net-OCR/README.md

 # neural-net-OCR

 ## General Information
-This project implements OCR with a neural net.
+This project implements OCR with a Neural Network.

 For a great introduction to neural nets, I highly suggest reading Michael Nielsen's online book _Neural Networks and Deep Learning_, which is available for free at: http://neuralnetworksanddeeplearning.com/